 To avoid poor posture and the associated risk of injury, here are some common mistakes to avoid when deadlifting:

-- Rounding your back: This can put excess strain on your spine and lead to pain or ligament damage.
+- Rounding your back: This can put excessive strain on the spine and lead to pain or ligament damage.
 Always keep your back straight throughout the exercise.

-- Forgetting to contract the muscles of the trunk and lower limbs: This reduces the effectiveness of the exercise and increases the pressure on the joints.
+- Forgetting to contract the core and lower limb muscles: This decreases the effectiveness of the exercise and increases the pressure on the joints.

-- Over-gripping the bar: A grip that is too tight can limit the range and fluidity of movement.
-Just keep a good grip to lift the load effectively.
+- Overgripping the bar: A grip that's too tight can limit range and fluidity of motion.
+Just maintain a good grip to lift efficiently.

 - Lifting the bar using the arms: The main muscle groups worked should be the hamstrings, glutes and back muscles.

-- Pushing with the toes: This reduces the ability to generate optimal force.
-Instead, push with the heels to properly engage the posterior muscles.
+- Pushing with your toes: This reduces your ability to generate optimal force.
+Instead, push with your heels to properly engage your posterior muscles.

-- Pulling too quickly on the bar: Sudden acceleration increases the risk of injury.
-Adopt a constant and controlled rhythm.
+- Pulling the bar too quickly: Sudden acceleration increases the risk of injury.
+Adopt a constant, controlled rhythm.

-- Lifting your head towards the sky: This causes poor cervical posture.
-Look straight ahead, without bending or extending your neck excessively.
+- Lifting your head towards the sky: This causes poor neck posture.
+Look straight ahead, without excessively bending or extending your neck.

-To remedy these errors, do not hesitate to seek advice from a sports coach who can help you learn and master the deadlift.
+To remedy these mistakes, do not hesitate to seek advice from a sports coach who can help you learn and master the deadlift.

-Once you're comfortable with the basic technique, there are a few different variations of the deadlift that can help you stress your muscles differently and intensify your workout.
-Here are a few options to incorporate into your strength training routine:
+Once you're comfortable with the basic technique, there are several variations of the deadlift that allow you to challenge your muscles differently and intensify your workout.
+Here are some options to incorporate into your strength training program:

-- Sumo deadlift: Feet are wider apart and hands are closer together on the bar.
-This position promotes work on the adductors and quadriceps.
+- Sumo Deadlift: Keep your feet wider apart and your hands closer together on the bar.
+This position works your adductors and quadriceps.

-- Romanian Deadlift: Legs are slightly bent and torso leaned forward.
-The focus is mainly on the hamstrings and glutes.
+- Romanian Deadlift: The legs are slightly bent and the torso is leaning forward.
+The main focus is on the hamstrings and glutes.

-- Straight Leg Deadlift (SLDL): A variation of the Romanian deadlift, the legs are completely straight throughout the exercise.
-This version further emphasizes the work of the hamstrings.
+- Straight-legged deadlift (SLDL): A variation of the Romanian deadlift, the legs are fully extended throughout the exercise.
+This version further emphasizes the hamstrings.

 Deadlift: In Summary

-The key is consistency, listening to your body and, of course, the desire to learn and improve.
-Regular practice of deadlifting, combined with learning the right techniques under the supervision of a sports coach, is the best way to progress safely and optimize your bodybuilding performance.
+The key lies in consistency, listening to your body, and, of course, the desire to learn and improve.
+Regular deadlifting, combined with learning proper technique under the guidance of a personal trainer, is the best way to safely progress and optimize your strength training performance.

 So, don't hesitate to integrate this versatile and effective exercise into your sessions to promote harmonious muscle development and better overall performance.